-Isaac Makwala to run 200m time trial
+Makwala qualifies for 200m final on dramatic day

 Story highlights

-- Makwala will run time trial to quality for 200m semis
+- Makwala qualifies for 200m final

-- Athlete was barred from running 200m heats and 400m final
+- He was barred from running 200m heats and 400m final

+(CNN)From heartbreak to hope for an athlete who experienced 24 hours like no other at the IAAF World Championships in London.

-The 30-year-old was regarded as one of the favorites for 400m and 200m gold in London, but was forced to withdraw from Monday's 200m heats and Tuesday's 400m final by the sport's governing body, the International Association of Athletics Federation (IAAF), to protect the "welfare of all athletes" as they attempted to contain the virus.
+The 30-year-old was regarded as one of the favorites for 400m and 200m gold in, but was forced to withdraw from Monday's 200m heats and Tuesday's 400m final by the sport's governing body, the IAAF, to protect the "welfare of all athletes" and attempt to contain the virus.

 Makwala was refused entry into the London Stadium hours before the 400m final, where he was expected to challenge eventual champion Wayde van Niekerk, with the IAAF saying he had been diagnosed with an infectious disease Monday.

-The IAAF said it had been requested that Makwala be quarantined in his room for 48 hours, a period which ended at 14:00 BST this afternoon (August 9).
+In defending its decision to deny Makwala the chance to compete in the 400m final, the IAAF said it was following a request that Makwala be quarantined in his room for 48 hours, a period which ended at 14:00 BST Wednesday (August 9).

-In a statement issued Wednesday, the IAAF said it had received a written request from the Botswanan federation for their athlete to compete in the 200m.
+And in a statement issued hours before Wednesday's semifinals, the IAAF said it had received a written request from the Botswanan federation for their athlete to compete in the 200m.

 The IAAF added that "no athletes already qualified for the semifinal will be adversely affected."